 Their 2009 release A Diamond as Big as the Motel Six, was featured on KEXP’s Music That Matters.
 Their follow-up in 2011, To the Stars on the Wings of a Pig, was described by Seattle Weekly as “one of the year’s best albums.”

-They are releasing two albums in 2015.
-The first single from these albums, “Ain’t I a Man” has been featured in the Huffington Post with the following description:
+They released The Sun’s Gotta Shine in 2015.
+The first single from these albums, “Ain’t I a Man” has been a KEXP Song of the Day, and was featured in the Huffington Post with the following description: